TheSpeedX/Intrusion-Detection/README.md

 [✓] Spilt out Videos of persons<br>
 [✓] Save only detected part with time frame<br>
 [✓] Notify user on any intrusion<br>
+[✓] Used a LightWeight ssd_mobilenet model for using in RPi<br>
+[ ] Make A Client Server Model For Multiple Cameras<br>

 Feel Free To Add More...

-Get The Tensorflow Model At : https://github.com/tensorflow/models/raw/master/research/object_detection/test_ckpt/ssd_inception_v2.pb
+Get The Tensorflow Model At : https://github.com/TheSpeedX/extras/raw/master/ssd_mobilenet.pb

 ## HOW TO RUN